-This year ICES selected six outstanding computational scientists for the endowed position of Peter O’Donnell, Jr. Postdoctoral Fellowship in Computational Engineering and Sciences.
+For 2017-18 the Institute selected four outstanding computational scientists to receive Peter O’Donnell, Jr. Postdoctoral Fellowships in Computational Engineering and Sciences.
 These fellows will serve as strong leaders in the research performed within the centers and groups contributing to the Institute's success.

 Dr. Li Dong received his Ph.D. in Mechanical Engineering at the Rensselaer Polytechnic Institute in August 2017.
 He also held M.S. degrees in Applied Mathematics from the Rensselaer Polytechnic Institute and Civil Engineering from the University of Alabama at Birmingham.
 His research interests are PDE-constrained optimization algorithms and applications in general.
 His doctoral research is focused on developing efficient algorithms for soft tissue material property identification to help cancer diagnose and cell traction force microscopy to infer cell motility which is crucial in stem cell differentiation.
 He is currently working on uncertainty quantification of wave propagation models.
 His research at ICES is performed under the supervision of Professor Omar Ghattas and Professor Tan Bui-Thanh.